-Maybe you’re quarantined from COVID-19 and left without child care.
+Maybe you’re left without child care.
 Or, maybe you regularly work from home and are looking for ways to improve your productivity.
-With the 5 easy steps below you can get work done by tackling your To Do list more effectively.
-And still have plenty of play time!
+With the 5 easy steps below tackle your To Do list more effectively so that working from home with an infant won’t seem as overwhelming.
+And you can still have plenty of play time.
 No mom guilt allowed here!

-One benefit of working from home with your little one is getting to enjoy the extra time together.
+One benefit of working from home with an infant is getting to enjoy the extra time together.
 But let’s be real.
-Infants require A LOT of attention.
+Your little one requires A LOT of attention.

 You don’t want to have your head buried in a computer or cell phone while they intently watch you, eager for your attention.
 But you still need to be productive.
 What’s a mama to do?

 With a little prep work, you can work more effectively.
 This is about working smarter, not harder.
 Here is how you can both maximize that time with your infant and still tackle your To Do list to get work done.